 4.2 Directions

-Kneading (100 words): Turn the sticky dough out onto a floured surface.
-Knead for about 10 minutes until it is smooth and elastic.
-If the dough is too sticky, sprinkle a little more flour as needed.
-Form the dough into a ball and place it in a greased bowl, rolling the ball to coat it.
+Kneading: Turn dough onto a lightly floured surface .
+Knead about 10 minutes until it’s smooth and elastic .
+If it’s sticky , sprinkle a little more flour , but don’t add too much .
+Shape into a ball and put it in a greased bowl , turning to coat .

-First Rise (50 words): Cover the bowl with a damp cloth or plastic wrap and allow the dough to rise in a warm place for about 20 minutes or until doubled in size.
+First Rise: Cover with a damp cloth and let the dough rise in a warm place for 20 minutes or until doubled .

 4.3 Tips for Success